scinos/yarn-deduplicate/README.md

 overlap.
 For example, if your project depends on `underscore@^1.0.0` and `underscore@^2.0.0`.
 Your project will end up with two versions of `underscore`, and `yarn-tools` won't change that.

-When using `yarn-dedupe` remember that **it will change your dependency tree**.
+When using `yarn-deduplicate` remember that **it will change your dependency tree**.
 There are certain code paths that now will run with a different set of dependencies.
 It is highly recommended that you review each change to `yarn.lock`.
 If the change is too big, use the flag `--packages` to deduplicate them gradually.

 ### Deduplication strategies